xmtp/XIPs/XIPs/xip-0-purpose-process.md

 The editors don't pass judgment on XIPs.
 We merely do the administrative & editorial part.

 ## Style Guide

+### XIP filenames

+XIP filenames must adhere to the following pattern:

+- Before an XIP number is assigned: `xip-title.md`
+  - Where `title` is a dash-separated shortened version of the XIP title
+- After an XIP number is assigned: `xip-n-short-title.md`
+  - Where `n` is the XIP number

 ### XIP Pull Request Titles